gi-no/blog_mean_stack/article3.en.md

 Generate question-related directories and files.
 Now, we create three directories (questionsIndex, questionsCreate, and questionsShow) for question listing, question-creating, and question showing.

-When generator prompted URL routing as "What will the url of your route be?", type the following URLs.
+When generator prompted for URL routing as "What will the url of your route be?", type the following URLs.

 * questionsIndex (Question listing): /
 * questionsCreate (Question creating): /questions/create